 I demonstrated two cards using the new Upsy Daisy stamp set that I WON at convention.
 This first card was CASEd from lbrown.
 Her original card was a bit narrower and used some faux paper piercing.
 My main focus of this demonstration was to show how to line up and use the new scallop edge punch.
 I originally thought that if I was layering or lining up two pieces of paper with scalloped edges, then I needed to punch them at the same time, but my friend Pam showed me a neat, but kind of "well, duh, why didn't I think of that" way to line them up.
 It's kind of hard to see that the Baja Breeze card is scalloped along the bottom front.
 I lined the scallops up with the bottom edge so that when the card stands open it doesn't lean forward.

 My next demonstration showed how to add color and depth to a stamped image using a few different colors of ink and sponge daubers.
 I believe Mary Polcin demonstrated this technique on the main stage at convention.
 And it is really simple, but has beautiful results!
+Then we had two make-n-takes.
+The first one uses my new favorite stamp set, Flight of the Butterfly.
+I CASEd this card from Diane Pappas.
+I loved how she used the new In Colors, DSP, and this simple layout to produce a very nice card.

 And finally we made this bookmark.
 I CASEd a card by VondaThomas.
 Again, I loved the colors, though she used Old Olive and Taken with Teal, I substituted the In Colors Kiwi Kiss and Pacific Point.
 I also liked that it looks like she crimped the Old Olive layer.
 Paper crimper was not in her list of supplies, so I'm not sure, but I went ahead and added crimping to mine.
-And I didn't want another card for a make-n-take, so the design element of Vonda's card translated perfectly into a bookmark.
+And I didn't want another card for a make-n-take, so the design element of Vonda's card translated perfectly into a bookmark..png)

 No comments: